omairaslam/Clipboard-Monitor/docs/MODULE_DEVELOPMENT.md

 The `process()` function in each module **MUST** follow this return value convention:

-- Return `True` ONLY if the module has modified the clipboard content
+- Return the new content if the module has modified the clipboard.
-- Return `False` if:
+- Return `None` if:
   - The module didn't process the content (not applicable)
   - The module processed the content but didn't modify the clipboard
   - The module performed other actions (notifications, browser launch, etc.)

-This is critical because the main application uses this return value to determine if it needs to re-fetch and re-process the clipboard content with remaining modules.
+This is critical because the main application uses this return value to prevent processing loops.

 ## Module Loading Process